fedexist/my-cookiecutter-template/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-freedaa-template could always use more documentation, whether as part of
+aa-pypackage could always use more documentation, whether as part of
 the official docs, in docstrings, or even on the web in blog posts, articles,
 and such.